Intimidation and Death on the Dodder.

 Mole and Badger had the kettle on.
 I wonder If the Heron is partial to Toad.

-I can’t imagine that they have many friends, Certainly not little fury ones or fishermen.
+I can’t imagine that they have many friends.

 I have really no idea why this image got me thinking about Irish Politicians or protestors.